pingcap/docs-tidb-operator/en/prerequisites.md

 ## `ulimit` configuration

 The TiDB cluster uses many file descriptors by default.
-The `ulimit` of the worker node and the above Docker process must be greater than or equal to `1048576`.
+The `ulimit` of the worker node and the Docker process must be greater than or equal to `1048576`.

 * Set the `ulimit` value of the worker node.
 For details, refer to [How to set ulimit values](https://access.redhat.com/solutions/61334).